 After you have carefully reviewed the information below, please fill out the online Summer Staff Application.
 Please do not submit or attach any unsolicited information (e.g. resumes).

-Abbey Road is seeking dynamic individuals with strong academic and teaching credentials to serve as Instructors (French, Spanish, Italian, Art History, History, Studio Art, etc.) Instructors have an important, primary role in shaping and executing the academic curriculum but are also very much a part of the rest of the program staff with shared responsibility for student supervision, mentoring and leading program activities.
+Spanish, Italian), Art History, History, Studio Art, International Relations, Business, Photography, Design etc. Instructors have an important role in shaping and executing the academic curriculum.
+They work with the rest of program staff and share the responsibility for student supervision, mentoring and leading program activities.